adrielcafe/lyricist/README.md

 - [x] [Simple API](#usage) to handle locale changes and provide the current strings
 - [x] [Multi module support](#multi-module-settings)
 - [x] [Easy migration](#migrating-from-stringsxml) from `strings.xml`
+- [x] [Extensible](#extending-lyricist): supports Compose Multiplatform out of the box but can be integrated on any UI Toolkit
 - [x] Code generation with [KSP](https://github.com/google/ksp)

 #### Limitations